DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/signal-overview.rst

 All control of semaphore signals is performed by the defined control pin, moving the servo to the specified angle according to the chosen aspect.

-Continue to :doc:`/ex-commandstation/accessories/signals/servo-signals` for details on how to connect and control semaphore/servo signals.
+Continue to :doc:`/ex-commandstation/accessories/signals/servo-signals` for details on how to define and connect semaphore/servo signals.

 DCC accessory signals
 ---------------------

 In the current implementation, there is no specific signal object that defines and controls signals as DCC accessory items, and these can be operated the same as any other DCC accessory.

-However, if you wish, it is possible to use signal event handlers available in our development branch (see :ref:`download/ex-commandstation:latest ex-commandstation unreleased development version`) that allow you to define custom actions for signals that would enable the use of DCC accessory type signals.

-Continue to :doc:`/ex-commandstation/accessories/signals/dcc-signals` for details on how to control DCC accessory signals.
+Continue to :doc:`/ex-commandstation/accessories/signals/dcc-signals` for considerations and options for DCC accessory signals.